matheo/BlankTheme/Matheo/BlankTheme/Resources/views/body/README.md

 Let's see which advantages offers the default bodies:

-## home
+## cover

 Example homepage template based in the `cover` example of Bootstrap.
-Use it setting up the home.ini with `current = examplehome` and `body = home`.
+Use it setting up `body = cover` on any .ini, or check it with `index.php?btcover`.
-Related styles can be removed fro custom themes if they're not used.
+Related `.bt-cover` styles can be removed from custom themes if they're not used.

 ## example

 Body template with a showcase of the theme features.
-Use it setting up `body = example` on the home.ini to check it temporary.
+Use it setting up `body = example` on any .ini, or check it with `index.php?btexample`.
-`.bt-example*` styles can be removed at the final of `style.css`.
+`.bt-example` styles can be removed at the final of `style.css`.

 ## 2col